camunda/camunda-docs/docs/components/modeler/bpmn/events.md

 - [Signal events](signal-events/signal-events.md)

 :::note
-Not all of the signal events are supported yet.
-For a complete overview of supported event refer to the [bpmn coverage](../bpmn-coverage#events).
+Not all the signal events are supported yet.
+For a complete overview of supported events, refer to the [BPMN coverage](../bpmn-coverage#events).
 :::

 ## Events in general